Jebin1999/Computational-Astronomy-/README.md

 Copy code
 pip install -r requirements.txt
 Run any of the provided scripts using Python.

-Contact
+#Contact

-For any questions or issues, feel free to contact Jebin Larosh at your.email@example.com.
+For any questions or issues, feel free to contact Jebin Larosh at jebin.jervis2@mail.dcu.ie

 License

 This project is licensed under the MIT License.
-See the LICENSE file for more details.

 bash
 Copy code